h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 <a name="Outline"></a>
 # Viewing Outlines

 The "Outline" tab in the sidebar displays a brief summary of the cells currently used in your flow; essentially, a command history.

-To jump to a specific cell, click the cell description.
+- To jump to a specific cell, click the cell description.
+- To delete a cell, select it and press the X key on your keyboard.

  ![View Outline](images/Flow_outline.png)